Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

-Unlike passive sorting, active sorting allows the model to learn the sorting of arrival times as it generates frame-level speaker labels.
-Therefore, active sorting can be viewed as \textit{neural sorting}, as the sorting operation is integrated into the Transformer's matrix multiplication process.
-Active sorting models are trained by minimizing the sort loss, which is used to train $f_{\Theta}$:
+Sort Loss, along with sorted target objectives, enables the model to learn the sorting of arrival times as it generates frame-level speaker labels.
+Therefore, a model trained with Sort Loss can be viewed as performing \textit{neural sorting}, as the sorting operation is integrated into the Transformer's matrix multiplication process.
+Sortformer models are trained by minimizing the Sort Loss, which is used to train $f_{\Theta}$:

-It is to be observed that multi-head self-attention (MHA) architecture in Transformer\cite{vaswani2017attention} has permutation invariant (PI) property and permutation equivariance (PE) property when no positional embedding is added to the pipeline.
-Therefore, Transformers and their variants with MHA architectures cannot learn to sort without positional embedding.
-See Appendix Section \ref{apndx:prp_def} and \ref{apndx:proof} for proof of PI and PE properties.

-Our proposed \model~model utilizes relative positional embeddings~\cite{shaw2018self} in Fast-Conformer encoder~\cite{rekesh2023fast} which is used as a frontend.
-The use of positional embedding contrasts our proposed model from the conventional end-to-end diarization systems with Transformers such as EEND-SA\cite{fujita2019eendsa} and EEND-EDA\cite{horiguchi2022eend_eda} where these systems exclude positional embeddings since PI property is not essential to build an end-to-end diarization model with PIL.